Aniket-mon/JTR-Workshop/README.md

 # JTR-Workshop: Challenge

 Welcome, Analyst!
 This is the official repository for the **"John The Ripper: Hands-On Workshop"** hosted by the **Cloud and Cybersecurity Club**, Amity University Noida.
+Welcome to the **Challenge** segment.

 Your mission, should you choose to accept it, is to navigate through a series of challenges designed to test your password-cracking skills.
 You will use the legendary John the Ripper tool to uncover hidden flags.